kendraio/kendraio-app/docs/workflow/blocks/http.rst

   property.
 - **headers** - A set of headers with header name as object key.
 Values are processed by JMESpath
 - **endpoint** - The request endpoint.
 Can take multiple forms.
 See below.
-- **onError** - It expects blocks as argument.
-These blocks will be visible in case of HTTP request error.
+- **onError** - Define an array of blocks to show when there is an error processing the HTTP request.

 Examples